eloicasamayor/expenses_app/README.md

 ```
 To close the modal bottom sheet, we can call **Navigator.of(context).pop()**

-## Accessing widget properties from the State class
-with "widget." we can access the properties of the connected widget class from inside the State class.
-So we use the keyword widget followed by a dot and the name of the property we want to access.

 ## Themes
 In the MaterialApp we can define a Theme with the theme argument.
 In the Theme we can define different colors, fonts and styles that can be accessed by any widget in the app.